Efficient computation of middle levels Gray codes: The algorithm

-Specifically, calling the algorithm $\Paths()$ with $\flip=\true$ yields a set of paths $\tcP_{2n}(k,k+1)$ that differs from $\cP_{2n}(k,k+1)$ as follows: First note that for certain inputs of the algorithm the value of the parameter $\flip$ is irrelevant, and the computed paths are the same regardless of its value (this is true whenever the recursion ends in the base case in lines~\ref{line:n1}-\ref{line:base-case1}).
-One such example is the path $((1,0,1,1,0,0),(1,1,1,1,0,0),(0,1,1,1,0,0))$ (computing previous or next neighbors for any vertex on this path yields the same result regardless of the value of $\flip$).
+Specifically, calling the algorithm $\Paths()$ with $\flip=\true$ yields a set of paths $\tcP_{2n}(k,k+1)$ that differs from $\cP_{2n}(k,k+1)$ as follows: First note that for certain inputs of the algorithm the value of the parameter $\flip$ is irrelevant, and the computed paths are the same regardless of its value.
+This is true whenever the recursion ends in the base case in lines~\ref{line:n1}-\ref{line:base-case1}.
+One such example is the path $P_5$ in Table~\ref{tab:P634}.
+Computing previous or next neighbors for any vertex on this path yields the same result regardless of the value of $\flip$.
 Such paths are not part of $\tcP_{2n}(k,k+1)$, and we ignore them in the following.
-The remaining paths from $\cP_{2n}(k,k+1)$ can be grouped into pairs and for every such pair $(P,P')$ the set $\tcP_{2n}(k,k+1)$ contains two paths $R$ and $R'$ that visit the same set of vertices as $P$ and $P'$, but that connect the end vertices of the paths the other way: Formally, denoting by $V(G)$ the vertex set of any graph $G$, we require that $V(P)\cup V(P')=V(R)\cup V(R')$ and $F(P)=F(R)$, $F(P')=F(R')$, $L(P)=L(R')$ and $L(P')=L(R)$.
+The remaining paths from $\cP_{2n}(k,k+1)$ can be grouped into pairs and for every such pair $(P,P')$ the set $\tcP_{2n}(k,k+1)$ contains two disjoint paths $R$ and $R'$ that visit the same set of vertices as $P$ and $P'$, but that connect the end vertices of the paths the other way: Formally, denoting by $V(G)$ the vertex set of any graph $G$, these last two conditions can be captured as $V(P)\cup V(P')=V(R)\cup V(R')$, $F(P)=F(R)$, $F(P')=F(R')$, $L(P)=L(R')$ and $L(P')=L(R)$.

 We refer to a pair $(P,P')$ satisfying these conditions as a \emph{flippable pair} of paths, and to the corresponding paths $(R,R')$ as a \emph{flipped pair}.
 This notion of flippable/flipped pairs is extremely valuable for designing our Hamilton cycle algorithm, as it allows the algorithm to decide \emph{independently} for each flippable pair of paths, whether to follow one of the original paths or the flipped paths in the graph $Q_{2n}(n,n+1)$.